aackerman/talks/debugging-node/NOTES.md

   * https://www.joyent.com/developers/videos/walmart-node-js-memory-leak-part-1
   * https://www.joyent.com/developers/videos/walmart-node-js-memory-leak-part-2

+* Run the server with the --expose-gc flag: `node --expose-gc server.js`.
+This makes the gc() function available to our JS code which forces a collection.
+* Create a handler for SIGUSR2 with process.on which calls gc().
+* Run the load-test again, and tell our process to run a collection with kill -SIGUSR2 $(pgrep -lfa node | grep server.js | awk '{print $1}') to see if that makes a difference.

 ## Flamegraphs

 To create a flamegraph you will need tracing output from the running application.
 On OSX you can use Dtrace if your installation of Node was built including support for Dtrace.
 You can figure out if your application was built with Dtrace support by running `node -p process.config` and checking `node_use_dtrace: true`.